About the Library

 Bring a valid photo id with your name and current address to the Black Creek Village Library or a valid photo id and a piece of mail or rental agreement showing your current address.
 You will need to fill out a short registration card.

-- Music, magazines, and short loan items (items that have holds or that other people are waitng for): 14 days.
+- Movies without holds, music, magazines, and short loan books (items that have holds or that other people are waiting for): 14 days

 Can I renew the items that I borrow?

-Yes, you can renew items twice, as long as no one else is waiting for them.
+Yes, you can renew items up to three times as long as no one else is waiting for them.
 Items can be renewed in-person, over the phone, or online.